itshelenxu/itshelenxu.github.io/_pages/about.md

   - /about.html
 ---

 I am an incoming professor at Georgia Tech in the [School of Computational Science and Engineering](https://cse.gatech.edu/) starting in January 2024.
-Until then, I am the [Grace Hopper Postdoctoral Fellow](https://cs.lbl.gov/careers/computing-fellowships/hopper-fellowship/) in Computing Sciences at [Lawrence Berkeley National Laboratory](https://cs.lbl.gov/).
-Before that, I graduated with my [Ph.D. in Computer Science](https://credentials.mit.edu/certificate/bce7086eacde5e259b95a31ef69cd6ad) from MIT.
+Until then, I am the [Grace Hopper Postdoctoral Fellow](https://cs.lbl.gov/careers/computing-fellowships/hopper-fellowship/) in Computing Sciences at [Lawrence Berkeley National Laboratory](https://cs.lbl.gov/), where I am lucky to be hosted by [Dr. Aydin Buluc](http://people.eecs.berkeley.edu/~aydin/).
+Before that, I graduated with my [Ph.D. in Computer Science](https://credentials.mit.edu/certificate/bce7086eacde5e259b95a31ef69cd6ad) from MIT, where I was fortunate to be advised by [Prof. Charles E. Leiserson](https://people.csail.mit.edu/cel/).
 My thesis was on "[The Locality-First Strategy for Developing Efficient Multicore Algorithms](https://hdl.handle.net/1721.1/143200)."

 ## Information for prospective students